jian-carlo/todo/README.md

 The todos are stored in the variable `TODO_FILE` inside the script, the default value for which is `~/todo.txt`.
 You can add syntax highlighting (with `bat`) and text editor integration if you like.
-[Pickdate] is used as the date picker for due dates, although you can opt not to use it and the script will still run.
+[Pickdate][1] is used as the date picker for due dates, although you can opt not to use it and the script will still run.